felixboulin/mistralprompt/README.md

 # Askmistral
-Simple batch script to interact with mistral from the command line.
+Simple bash script to interact with mistral from the command line.

 ## Usage
 Clone this repo.